Guidance

 'Playing football has helped me become more confident and learn new skills.
 I have also made a lot of friends.'

 We know that sometimes young tamariki may talk about an aspiration that seems unachievable or we feel we cannot build into their plan.
 However, we need to be creative and work with them, their caregivers and whānau to reflect the aspiration.
 For example, te tamaiti may express a wish to be an astronaut.
 There may be an observatory they could be taken to or a magazine specific to space we could get for them, or an activity in a book they could do related to space and rockets.
-It may be they want to be an All Black and joining them up with a local rugby team and supporting whānau financially with buying them an All Black cap helps them realise their dreams and make them feel listened to and supported.
+They may want to be an All Black and joining them up with a local rugby team and supporting whānau financially with buying them an All Black cap helps them realise their dreams and make them feel listened to and supported.

 The views and needs of tamariki will change over time

 Tamariki and rangatahi go through different stages of being interested in activities like playing a musical instrument or a sport and then find they do not enjoy the activity as much as they thought they would.
-This is normal behaviour as they find their way in the world and we need to understand what gives them enjoyment and challenge and ensure they have access to a wide range of choices.
+This is normal behaviour as they find their way in the world and we need to build our understanding of what gives them enjoyment and challenge and ensure they have access to a wide range of choices.
 We need to expect them to change their minds, listen to them and support them to find other activities they do enjoy and regularly check in with them how they are going and if their planned activities are meeting their needs.

-Age will also affect the types of things te tamaiti may be involved with.
+Age will also affect the types of things te tamaiti or rangatahi may be involved with.
 Very young preschool tamariki may be best supported through attendance at activities with their caregiver such as playgroups or groups such as Mainly Music.
 Primary school tamariki will have access to extracurricular activities through their school community that can expose them to a range of different interests.
 Older rangatahi will value more unstructured time with peers, which should be supported safely where possible.
 However, they may also need support to gain greater mastery of specific skills and talents such as through representative sports, or musical or cultural activities.

 Each time we review the plan and tamariki or rangatahi want to talk about their Tamariki All About Me plan is an opportune time to review their activities.